opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 As an engineer, I ended up taking a job initially as a software engineer.
 Before a year was up, I got moved into the operations team to write software as an operationally focused software engineer.
 I later went and worked as an SRE full time, and eventually became an SRE tech lead.
 And now I've switched back to writing software full time as an open source software engineer.
 The interesting thing, I guess, was going through that career, and what principal engineering looks like, is much closer to the things that I really wanted to do, right outside of university, but that wasn't an option given to me, because people simply don't have enough experience, you can't possibly do those things.
 Like we need you to do this one thing.
 And now I can do all of the things.
 So that has been very refreshing.

-**Amanda Casari**: So speaking of describing things that are challenging to encapsulate in one solid concept, how do you describe open source to somebody who's not familiar with it?
+**amanda casari**: So speaking of describing things that are challenging to encapsulate in one solid concept, how do you describe open source to somebody who's not familiar with it?

 # The promise of open source